Australian National Band and Orchestra Conference 2026 Conservatorium Open Academy

 Cynthia received her Bachelor of Music and Bachelor of Education from Queen’s University, a Master of Education at the University of Victoria, and a Doctor of Musical Arts (Conducting) from the Eastman School of Music.
 She has received numerous teaching, research, and leadership awards in Canada and the United States.

-A full biography of tbc is available here:
+A full biography of Cynthia Johnston Turner is available here:

 cjt bio 2026 24 kB